pcastellanoescuder/POMAShiny/help_mds/input_data.md

-This panel allows user to upload data to be analyzed in POMA.
+The "Upload Data" panel allows user to upload data to be analyzed in POMAShiny.

 **Target File**